metin/ProAngularJS-Repo/README.md

     . form validation

 002-todo-app-http-service: This is version 2 of 001-todo-app.
 The only addition is the utilization of the $http service to retrieve the task information from a json file.

+003-todo-app-final: This is the final version of 001-todo-app in which there is no additions but the contents are refactored to create neater code.